rahul-goel/fused-ssim/README.md

 ## PyTorch Installation Instructions
 - You must have CUDA and PyTorch+CUDA installed in you Python 3.X environment.
 This project has currently been tested with PyTorch `2.3.1+cu118` and CUDA `11.8`.
-- Clone the repository and run `pip install .` from the root of this project.
+- Run `pip install git+https://github.com/rahul-goel/fused-ssim/` or clone the repository and run `pip install .` from the root of this project.

 ## Usage
 ```python